TedHusted/awake/awake.md/awake.md

 “Because they don’t have the guts,” responds Tessa numbly.

 “Hey, I came here to test a game with you.
-Are you ready to slay some monsters with me?
+Are you ready to slay some monsters with me?”

 Tessa shrugged her shoulders, and says “OK, I’d love that, actually.”